Mathnasium Cost 2026: What US Parents Actually Pay and What to Ask Before You Enroll?

 Why Mathnasium Won't Show Prices on Their Website?

 Mathnasium's franchise model means each of its 1,000+ centers is independently owned and operated.
 Mathnasium's corporate headquarters does not set or control local pricing.
 What corporate Mathnasium provides is the teaching methodology and brand.
-What each franchisee controls is everything else, including tuition rates.
+What each franchisee controls is everything else, including Mathnasium rates.

 This is not unique to Mathnasium.
 Kumon follows the same model.
 For parents, it means the Mathnasium center near your home may charge a meaningfully different rate than the one in the next town, even within the same city.